alison-carrera/mabalgs/README.md

 Remembering that all these analyzes were performed in a simulation environment and the results may vary according to the type of information the RMAB will perform on.
 For a more sensible choice with real world data, please perform an AB test between the algorithms in your scenario.

+# RBA vs RBA-M

+If you want to see the behavior of the RBA algorithm, you can execute it using this [notebook.](./Monte_Carlo_RBAM.ipynb) It's just change the 'rbam' to 'rba' in the run method.
+The behavior between they is the same, just in the 'same weight' case for arms in different positions is that RBA-M performs better.

 ----------------